curiousv32/chow-chow-foodapp-frontend/README.md

    ```bash
    npm install
    ```
-4. Set up environment variables in a `.env` file with the required keys (refer to `.env.example` for the format).
+4. Set up environment variables in a `.env` file with the required keys.
 5. Start the backend server:
    ```bash
    npm start